Re-elect Linda Cook, Regional Councillor Ward 2

 Linda continuously seeks to understand the experiences and lives of our indigenous peoples and her family’s shared experiences.
 Linda is currently a humanities student at the University of Alberta, Faculty of Native Studies.

-Professionally, Linda is a Senior Director at Cologix, a U.S. data centre company, where she is a founding member of Cologix’ Women’s Connection Network – a facilitated networking collective for all women-identified employees.
+Professionally, Linda is a Senior Director at Cologix, a U.S. data centre company, where she is a founding member of Cologix’ Women’s Connection Network – a facilitated networking collective for all women-identified employees, and leader of The Novel Bunch book club.

 Stop to say hello when you see Linda and her son Curtis with their AAD service dog guide out enjoying the waterfront.